webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Knowledge-Is-Power.md

 ---
 aliases:
 - Knowledge Is Power
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  -
+- Ability/Tier/Mid
-type:
-  -
+- Ability/Categories/Task
 ---

-### Knowledge Is Power
+## Knowledge Is Power
 Choose two noncombat skills in which you are not trained.
 You are trained in those skills.
 Enabler.